pickr02/cumbria-moths/README.md

 6. Upload these data to your GitHub repo.
 7. Add any further configuration and  files required for your site, taxon images, species accounts, web pages.

-Whilst some of these steps are briefly described at the BRC recording schemes meeting, they are not yet documented.
+Whilst some of these steps were briefly described at the BRC recording schemes meeting, they are not yet documented.
 The intention is to document them fully here when a first release is nearing completion.
 At the time of writing (06/03/2024), this 'proof of concept' project only contains the most basic functionality.
-For example there is currently on hectad mapping on a national scale, but a first proper release will provide facilities to create atlases based on VC boundaries or custom boundaries and provide mapping at hectad, quadrant, tetrad and monad scales (conditional on site configuration).
+For example there is currently only hectad mapping on a national scale, but a first proper release will provide facilities to create atlases based on VC boundaries or custom boundaries and provide mapping at hectad, quadrant, tetrad and monad scales (conditional on site configuration).

-some links used at the recording schemes meeting:
+Some links used at the recording schemes meeting:

 <ul>
  <li>